VoxelSquid/bifrost-api/readme.md

 # Bifrost API
-This is a fisrt version of Bifrost API for Spigot development.
+This is a first version of Bifrost API for Spigot development.

 ## Features:
  - **GeminiAPI** Support